-Ronald L. Davis was appointed by Attorney General Eric Holder in November, 2013 to head the Office of Community Oriented Policing Services (COPS Office) of the U.S. Department of Justice (DOJ).
+Ronald L. Davis was appointed by United States Attorney General Eric Holder in November 2013 as the Director of the Office of Community Oriented Policing Services (COPS Office) of the United States Department of Justice (DOJ).
 The COPS Office is responsible for advancing community policing nationwide and supporting the community policing activities of state, local, and tribal law enforcement agencies.
-To date, the COPS Office has invested more than $14 billion to fund the hiring of more than 125,000 officers and deputies and provide a variety of knowledge resources including publications, CDs, training, technical assistance, conferences, and webcasts.
+To date, the COPS Office has invested more than $14 billion in the advancement of community policing.
+The COPS Office currently manages over 2,000 active grants totaling $1.4 Billion.

 |National Native American Heritage Month (11/2014)|